cert-ee/cuckoo3/docs/src/installing/quickstart.md

 If `y` is selected, then:

-- The script creates a new non-privileged user to run Cuckoo3.
+- The script creates a new non-privileged user to run Cuckoo.
 - It asks for a username and password to create it.

     !!! note "Remember!"